Bulletin #3101, Recipe to Market: How to Start a Specialty Food Business in Maine

 If you are interested in selling your food products wholesale (such as to grocery stores), you will need to contact GS1 US to obtain a bar code.

-For environmental and shelf-life testing and nutrition labels in Maine, choose one of these certified labs:
+For environmental microbial and shelf-life testing and nutrition labels in Maine, choose one of these certified labs:

 - Katahdin Analytical Services: 600 Technology Way, Scarborough, Maine, 207.874.2400.

-If you need to have your ingredients analyzed specifically because of nutrient claims (such as wording on your package that claims that your product is a good source of a particular nutrient), there are several certified labs that can conduct food analyses for you.
-Do a web search or search the Food Technology Buyer’s Guide or contact Northeast Laboratories or Katahdin Analytical Services in Maine or contact other laboratories, such as Medallion Labs, Eurofins, Merieux Nutrisciences, or EMSL Analytical, Inc, as other options.
+If you need to have your ingredients analyzed specifically because of nutrient claims (such as label claims that your product is a good source of a particular nutrient), there are several certified labs that can conduct food analyses.
+You can first contact Northeast Laboratories or Katahdin Analytical Services in Maine or contact other laboratories, such as Medallion Labs, Eurofins, Merieux Nutrisciences, or EMSL Analytical, Inc, as other options.

 12. What records should I keep?

 Several types of records should be kept on file as part of maintaining a successful food business.
 We recommend that you create a recall plan in the event a problem arises with your food product in the future and product needs to be recalled from the marketplace.
 The FDA has guidelines online: Guidance for Industry: Product Recalls, Including Removals and Corrections.